If you have any concerns about weeds or water quality near your home,

 Our goal is to not use any more chemicals in our lake than are necessary to maintain an appropriate weed balance.
 Remember that the lake is not a swimming pool... it is a living, breathing entity, which supports navigation, swimming, recreation, and fishing.
 Our goal is not to kill every weed, but rather to control the weed growth so that it is not a nuisance.

-Surveys show that Starry Stonewort, a non-native nuisance plant, continues to become more prevalent in the lake.
+Surveys show that Starry Stonewort, a non-native nuisance plant first detected in the lake in late-2009, continues to become prevalent in the lake.
 This plant is actually a type of algae, which forms dense mats when it anchors itself to bottom of the lake.
 It blocks out the growth of both good and bad plants, and can sometimes have an adverse affect on the fish population.

 Detailed product information

-In 2008, we had two lake-wide treatments with Sonar (Fluridone), which targeted two non-native and nuisance plants: Eurasian Milfoil and Curly-Leafed Pondweed.
-There was also late-season spot treatment targeted at the few remaining patches of Eurasian Milfoil.
+In 2008, we applied two lake-wide treatments with Sonar (Fluridone), which targeted two non-native and nuisance plants: Eurasian Milfoil and Curly-Leafed Pondweed.
+There was also a late-season spot treatment targeted at the few remaining patches of Eurasian Milfoil.

 The White Lake Citizens League participates in the Cooperative Lakes Monitoring Program (CLMP) sponsored by the Michigan Clean Water Corps.
 The Michigan Clean Water Corps (MiCorps) is a network of volunteer monitoring programs in Michigan.
 It assists the Department of Environmental Quality (DEQ) in collecting and sharing water quality data for use in water resources management and protection programs in the state.

-The State of Michigan mandates an annual Lake Management Program Report, filed by a certified professional, for several years following the application of Fluridone.
+The State of Michigan mandates a Lake Management Program Report, filed by a certified professional, following the application of Fluridone.
 Click here to view a copy of the 2009 report.
 This testing gives us a yardstick to measure progress, and provides the state with information for an effective database.

 Visit the Fishing page for information about Fishing Advisories and consumption of fish from White Lake.